 - Use broken links to get links from authority sites

-- Include your own unique links in Wikipedia pages
+- Include your own unique links in a Wikipedia page

 This approach makes it really easy to get some serious link juice & relevant traffic!